gneu77/rx-signals/docs/rp_state_effects_start.md

 ```

 It's not rare to see something like this in real code (though maybe not localized in a class, but e.g. the `loading` property being provided by a service that is used to perform the query).
-Often you see the loading-state being set imperatively and people think they cannot end up with invalid state, if '_request, error-handling and setting the loaded-state_' is properly encapsulated.
+Often, people think they cannot end up with invalid state, if '_request, error-handling and setting the loaded-state_' is properly encapsulated.
 This however is not true, because the dependency for the loading-property is not even part of the whole state as it is currently designed!
-The dependency is '_loading must be true, if a query-request is in progress, else it must be false_'.
+The dependency I'm talking about is '_loading must be true, if a query-request is in progress, else it must be false_'.
 Whatever logic we implement to set `loading`, a state `loading === true` can only be valid, if a corresponding HTTP-call is in progress.
 So if you snapshot such valid state and then restart your application with that state, it's suddenly invalid!